Skip to main content

 Tiredness may be due to a wide range of physical illnesses.
 Examples include:

-Most physical causes of tiredness will cause other symptoms, such as weight gain or shortness of breath, but some causes of tiredness may not cause any other symptoms.
+Most physical causes of tiredness will also cause other symptoms, such as weight loss or gain, or shortness of breath, but some causes of tiredness may not cause any other symptoms.

 Psychological causes of tiredness